Body Fat Percentage Calculator

 The scale isn’t always accurate due to weight fluctuations (often from water retention).

-BMI compares weight against height but gives you no clue to your body composition.
+BMI compares weight against height but gives you no clue about your body composition.

 What is a good body fat percentage?

-This depends on your age, as body composition changes as we get older.
+This depends on your age, as body composition changes as you age.

 Research published in the AJCN shows the range of body fat percentages where BMI is in the ideal range (18.5 to 24.9).